Tituba: Salem witch trials

 Other women and men from surrounding villages were accused of practicing witchcraft and arrested during the Salem witchcraft trials.
 Tituba not only used these outlandish accusations to stir confusion among Massachusetts residents, but she also used them to displace the punishment and death sentence that could have been imposed upon her.
 By deflecting people's attention, she convinced others that she was a credible witness, and her recognition saved her life and reputation.
 Tituba must have been aware that she could not hide from the accusations which were being made against her due to certain prejudices which people held against her based on her ethnicity.
 She claimed not to be a witch and denied that accusation against her despite her use of occult practices, admitting that the devil visited her and Parris' determination to find her guilty.
 Her confession and accusations not only served as a scapegoat, they also served as a new form of entertainment to the residents of Salem as they experienced possessions because of her words.

 Not only did Tituba accuse others in her confession, but she talked about black dogs, hogs, a yellow bird, red and black rats, cats, a fox, and a wolf.
 Tituba talked about riding sticks to different places.
 She confessed that Sarah Osborne possessed a creature with the head of a woman, two legs, and wings.
 Since it mixed various perspectives on witchcraft, Tituba's confession confused listeners, and its similarities to certain stock tropes of demonology caused some Salem Village residents to believe that Satan was among them.

+Tituba was held at Boston Gaol (circled on map).

 After the trials, Tituba remained in Boston Gaol, which had deplorable living conditions, for thirteen months because Samuel Parris refused to pay her jail fees.
 During that time, she would testify in other trials of accused witches.
 In April 1693, Tituba was sold to an unknown person for the price of her jail fees.

 In an interview with Robert Calef for his collection of papers on the trials, titled More Wonders of the Invisible World: Being an Account of the Trials of Several Witches, Lately Executed in New-England, Tituba confirmed that Parris had beaten a confession out of her and then coached her on what to say and how to say it when she was first questioned.